GSA/digitalgov.gov/content/about/_index.md

 We envision a world where the U.S. government leads in creating world-class digital experiences for the public.
 We strive to establish Digital.gov as the resource that federal web and digital service practitioners view as essential to this work.

-## Contact Us
+## Contact us

-[Contact Us](https://digital.gov/about/contact/) to learn how connect with us across different channels.
+Find out how to [connect with us](https://digital.gov/about/contact/) across different channels.